LAST UPDATED: May 13, 2019

 Catalytic Converter Cleaner Pricing

-- Under $10: Catalytic converter cleaner at this low price point is usually of the budget variety.
+- Under $10: Catalytic converter cleaner at this low price point is usually a budget option.
 You won’t get as good cleaning as from a mid-range or high-end brand, and you might accidentally get stuck with a knock-off that can do more harm than good.

 - $10 - $20: At this price point, you’re getting a good quality product that will get the job done.
 You’ll find a number of slightly different formulations that end up doing most of the same thing.
 Keep in mind that a diesel or hybrid car will need a different formulation, many of which can be found at the upper end of this price range.